cotebarrientos/cotebarrientos/README.md

 # Hi there, I'm Maria <img src="https://github.com/cotebarrientos/cotebarrientos/blob/main/icons/hello_world.gif?raw=true" alt="greetings" width="40px" height="40px">

-I'm a **Junior Full Stack Software Developer** with a strong focus on *Frontend Development* and a Code Institute alumnus.
+I'm a **Junior Full Stack Web Developer** with a strong focus on *Frontend Development* and *web design*.
 I'm a very curious person, who loves a challenge and always wants to learn new skills, and that's one of the reasons why I decided to switch from cosmetics and design into the IT area *(I was previously a beautician/dressmaker)*.

 ## 🙎 About me

 - I'm Chilean <img src="https://github.com/cotebarrientos/cotebarrientos/blob/main/icons/Chile_flag.png?raw=true" alt="Chile"  width="20px">
-- I speak Spanish
-- My favorite programming area is **Front-End**
+- My favorite programming area is **Front-End Development**
 - I like making crafts in my spare time, I also have a YouTube channel about it
-- 🌱 I’m currently learning about Node JS and SASS
+- 🌱 I’m currently learning about *Node JS* and *Woocommerce*
-- Technologies I would like to learn: TypeScript, Angular, Vue, .Net and C#

 <div align="center">
 <img src="https://github.com/cotebarrientos/cotebarrientos/blob/main/icons/cotebarrientos_hello_world.gif?raw=true" align="center" style="margin:20px;" alt="My custom image"/>